hdinsight/script-actions/install-data-analytics-studio/README.md

 Restart Hive after modifying the configurations.

 #### Installation Instructions
-Execute [install-data-analytics-studio.sh](install-data-analytics-studio.sh) on both head nodes. ```sudo install-data-analytics-studio.sh```.
-Make sure to execute the script on all head nodes.
-The script will identify the right node to install the package.
+Execute [install-data-analytics-studio.sh](install-data-analytics-studio.sh) as [custom script action](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-hadoop-customize-cluster-linux) only on the head nodes.
-If you wish to run the script using a custom script action, follow [this](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-hadoop-customize-cluster-linux).
-Make sure to execute the script action on head nodes.

 After the script succeeds, head to ambari view and refresh.
 On the left panel observe a new service: ```Data Analytics Studio```.
 Use the Quick Links to navigate to the UI, or append /das/ at the end of the cluster name, e.g https://clustername.azurehdinsight.net/das/